Foundation Research Lectureships

 Dr Martin O'Halloran Techrete Research Lectureship in Medical Electronics

 Martin's research focuses on the development of novel electromagnetic medical devices for clinical use.
 His novel devices include a wearable imaging system for detecting kidney reflux in young children, which has recently progressed to first-in-man trials stage.
 Other medical device projects include a prototype microwave imaging system for the early detection of breast cancer, and a microwave ablation system for the treatment of Gastroesophageal Varices.
-He works closely with clinician researchers at NUI Galway's Lambe Institute for Translation Research, where he is based, and with the HRB Clinical Research Facility.
+He works closely with clinician researchers at University of Galway's Lambe Institute for Translation Research, where he is based, and with the HRB Clinical Research Facility.

 Dr. John McCrae, Galway University Foundation Research Lecturer in Data Analytics

 Dr. John McCrae has a track record in research in the area of natural language processing, in particular in the context of Data Analytics, and developed applications of this research in Biomedical Science & Engineering and Digital Humanities.
 John's research focuses on Big Data and Data Science; Machine translation and multilingualism; linked data and the semantic web; and digital humanities.
 Dr. McCrae is a highly published researcher and his research has been cited more than 800 times.

 Dr. Aideen Ryan,Galway University Foundation Research Lecturer in Cancer Biology